jankupcik/Tips-Tricks/vim.md

 zfi}			create fold (zf) in {...}
 zo / zc / za	open / close / switch fold

+ASCII/UNICODE VALUE OF THE CURRENT CHARACTER ga
+:ascii

 MULTIPLE CURSORS REPLACEMENT
 1. go to word to change
 2. *``	find all other occurrences and return back to that word